Issue - meetings

 · Domestic abuse was a complex issue that impacted people from all communities and at all stages of life, often experienced for many years without being visible;

-· Due to under-reporting, the full picture was not known and it was difficult to extrapolate from the limited data available, an increase in reported incidents would therefore be a measure of success for the new strategy;
+· Due to under-reporting the full picture was not known, it was difficult to extrapolate from the data available and an increase in reported incidents would be a measure of success for the new strategy;

-· Domestic abuse was predominantly but not exclusively perpetrated by men against women, it was one of the toxic trio of common denominators in family breakdown and children coming into care;
+· Domestic abuse was predominantly but not exclusively perpetrated by men against women, it was one of the toxic trio of common denominators in family breakdown and children coming into care, alongside mental ill health and substance misuse;

 · The strategy focused on four priorities under the shared vision – prevention, provision of service, partnership working and pursuing perpetrators;